 For Ages 7-10, 11-14

 Explore the world of 3D Games.
-Create the coolest mods in Minecraft, designing a whole new game that you can call your very own!
+Build, hack and code in Minecraft, designing a whole new game that you can call your very own!
 Learn how to write block based code and deploy it to Servers just like Notch did to create Minecraft.

 - Ideally have prior experience with Minecraft